 An important part of the project work during the first project year was a matchmaking process, in which the pilots selected components that could be used in their pilots.
 The outcome of this process is presented for each pilot.

-Countries/regions described/represented: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonian, Finland, France, Germany, Greece, Hungary
+Countries/regions described/represented: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary